mmhartma/CSE587-Fall24-Project/README.md

 Responses can be found on line 178, 181 respectively

 Bharath:
-1.
+1.Comparing the mean and variation of rent between Los Angeles and Rochester.
-2.
+2.Comparing the consistency of rent prices between Rochester and Los Angeles

-Responses can be found on line
+Responses can be found on line 14 and 19